Friends and Family Round vs Angel Round - Explained

 Characteristics of a Friends and Family Round

 A friends and family round, as the name implies, is an investment round made up of either friends or family members.
 This is generally the first round of equity investment for a company.
 The company may not have fully developed operations, or even a dedicated revenue model, at this point.
 It generally takes place during the earliest stage of company growth.
 This can provide a major advantage to the early investors, as the company has a much lower valuation than if it were to seek investment at a later stage of growth.
 The investors are generally not sophisticated in equity investments.
 The investors will have diverse objectives, such as helping a friend or family member, earning interest on the money invested, earning a return when the company is later sold, or remaining an owner of the company forever.
-To learn more about the objectives of friends and family investors, visit the LawTrades blog.

 The unique characteristic of a friends and family round is that it is generally far less complex than later rounds.
 At early stages of growth, a company does may not have a developed ownership structure.
 For example, many early-stage companies may be organized as a limited liability company (LLC).
 In such scenario, the investors might receive a percentage interest or membership units of the LLC.
 If the company is organized as a corporation, the investors will generally receive shares of common stock.
 In both of these scenarios, the friend or family investor receives the same class of ownership as the entrepreneurs.
 It is rare that a company will offer or issue any form of preferred stock shares at this point.
 Preferred share authorization generally takes place at later stages of company growth and financing.
 Likewise, in limited cases, the company will use a convertible note instead of equity.
 The note is a debt instrument that will later convert into equity at a later date — usually during a future equity financing.